-Dependent Children are covered to age 26.
-Coverage ends at the end of the month in which the child turns age 26.
-Coverage of a disabled child over age 26 ceases if the child is found to be no longer totally or permanently disabled
+Coverage of an enrolled child ceases automatically at the end of the month when the child attains the age limit shown in the Eligibility section.
+Coverage of a disabled child over age 26 ceases if the child is found to be no longer totally or permanently disabled.